wp-plugins/comprehensive-google-map-plugin/readme.txt

 11. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 7.0.3 =
+* Bug: Overlooked 'address content' property in the new update in shortocode.php.
+My sincere apologies to users affected.

 = 7.0.2 =
 * Bug: Setting zoom value when fitting map to its marker bounds